-All too often the question is asked, “why do we need a Bi Visibility Day” but the question is self-serving.
+All too often the question is asked, “why do we need a Bi Visibility Day?” but the question is self-serving.
 If you don’t understand why the day is necessary, it’s all the more so.
-Whilst bisexual forms the third letter in the LGBTQ+ acronym, it is still one of the most under-represented sexualities in the queer spectrum making the bi activism on our shores and globally so necessary.
+Whilst bisexual forms the third letter in the LGBTQ+ acronym, it is still one of the most under-represented sexualities in the queer spectrum making bi activism on our shores and globally continually necessary.

 So when and how did the Bi Visibility Day come about?